supervisely/docs/enterprise/post-installation/README.md

 Go to the Import page, make sure preset "Supervisely / Images" is selected and drag-and-drop a folder with some images.
 Enter a name for the new project, wait till the files are uploaded and click "Import".
 New import task has been started and you will see your new project on the Projects page after it's finished.

 {% hint style="warning" %}
 If you see message like above at Import page, there could be two reasons: 1).
 You are logged-in as "admin" user.
-We do not automatically add any plugins to admin team.
+We do not automatically add any apps to admin team.
 You can do it manually from Explore section, but we suggest to create new user instead.
 2).
 Another reason is that you don't have active agents at Cluster page.
 Check "Main Node is in Waiting status" section above.
 {% endhint %}